Google's Three Personality Eras: Why the Founders Had to Come Back

 • Apple replaced a Type 1 with a Type 1.
 Steve Jobs and Tim Cook share a core.
 Same religion, different preacher.
 Jobs applied his perfectionism to product.
 Cook applies his to operations and institutional integrity.
 The DNA persisted because the type persisted.

 • Microsoft replaced a Type 5 with a Type 5.
 Bill Gates’ knowledge-hoarding got swapped for Satya Nadella’s more emotionally integrated systems thinking.
-Healthier 5, same engine.
+Healthier 5, same head center.
 Microsoft never had to renegotiate what it was at its core because the 5 stayed in the chair.

 • Amazon swapped an 8 for a 3.
 Jeff Bezos’ confrontational dominance handed off to Andy Jassy’s adaptive execution.
 Different intensity, same competitive fire.
 The 8 → 3 swap kept the heat, even as the temperature changed.

 • Google swapped 5w6 + 5w7 for 9.
 The most dramatic personality shift of any Big Tech succession.
 The successor did not share the founders’ wing, their core type, their triad, or their orientation toward conflict.
-The company preserved its engineering culture, but it traded the engine completely.
+The company preserved its engineering culture but traded its center of gravity completely.

 For the broader frame on how Big Tech founders get replaced, the Founders vs Stewards breakdown maps the four successions side by side.
 This blog is the deep cut underneath that one.